-Final decisions will be made by the Grants Committee, who will review the applications, using balancing criteria in addition to the key criteria.
+Final decisions will be made by the Board of Trustees or Grants Committee members, who will review the applications, using balancing criteria in addition to the key criteria.
 The balancing criteria include the relative strength and value for money of the project when viewed as part of a national portfolio of projects.

 Funds are limited.
-Therefore, the Grants Committee will use their discretion to choose which projects to fund, ensuring a good spread of funded projects and to differentiate between projects that are considered fundable.
+Therefore, Trustees will use their discretion to choose which projects to fund, ensuring a good spread of funded projects and to differentiate between projects that are considered fundable.